elugens/hello-javascript/docs/general-javascript-questions/error-handling/javascript-error-handling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A try-catch block is used to handle exceptions by enclosing error-prone code in a try block and catching errors in the catch block.<br />
+  <div><strong>Interview Response:</strong> A try-catch block is used to handle exceptions by enclosing error-prone code in a try block and catching errors in the catch block.
   </div>
   </div>
 </details>